 The alternator can supply 14 volts of electricity, so it’s strong enough to carry basic things.
 Recall that a car’s battery has 12 volts.

-The additional volts of the alternator supply ensure that the battery is fully charged as it’s been used.
+The alternator powers the ignition system and supplies enough electricity to run the radio, headlight, etc. The additional volts of the alternator supply ensure that the battery is fully charged as it’s been used.

-So if there’s no battery, the alternator supplies power to the electrical parts that need it.
+So, if there’s no battery, the alternator supplies power to the electrical parts that need it.
 But this can’t be done for long.